Corporate Structuring · Tax · 2026

 Management and control: building a genuine Cyprus nexus

 Treaty access, the participation exemption, and the capital gains exemption all depend on the Cyprus holding company being genuinely managed and controlled in Cyprus.
 A registered office address alone does not satisfy this, and neither does a board of nominee directors who exercise no real authority.
-The Cyprus Tax Department, treaty partners, and OECD-aligned anti-abuse rules all require genuine, documented substance at the Cyprus entity level.
+The Cyprus Tax Department, treaty partners, and OECD-aligned anti-abuse rules all require genuine, documented substance.

 Expectations have tightened considerably since 2022.
-ATAD II, BEPS Action 6, and Cyprus's domestic implementation of both have all pushed the substance threshold higher.
+ATAD II, BEPS Action 6, and Cyprus's domestic implementation of both have pushed the substance threshold higher.
 What passed without challenge a decade ago may not pass today.
-New structures should build substance in from the start; existing structures benefit from a periodic review.
+New structures should build substance in from the start.
+Existing structures benefit from a periodic review.

 01